| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 CONTEXTUAL INSIGHTS TO REVELATION 15:1-16:21

 1. The seven bowls which are introduced in Rev. 15 and described in Rev. 16 are the third in a set of three cycles of divine plagues sent for the purpose of calling unbelievers to repentance and redemption (cf. Rev. 9:20-21; 14:6-7; 16:9,11).
-Each cycle gets progressively more severe: 1/4, 1/3, and then total destruction (the judgment and isolation of evil, i.e., the bowl judgment).
-This is possibly based on "the cursing and blessing" sections of Lev.
-26 and Deut.
-27-28.
+Each cycle gets progressively more severe: 1/4, 1/3, and then total destruction (i.e. the bowl judgments).

 2. There is a literary relationship between these cycles.
 The seventh seal is the seven trumpets.
 The first four trumpets are also directly parallel to the first four bowls.

-3. The seventh bowl is the fall of Babylon, which is seen by Preterists as Jerusalem or Rome.
+3. The seventh bowl is the fall of Babylon, which will be expanded in Revelation 17-19.

 4. Chapters 15 and 16 draw their imagery from the Exodus experience of Israel (as did Rev. 12-14).
-This end-time deliverance from evil is seen as the ultimate Exodus (i.e., deliverance).
+This end-time deliverance from evil is seen as the ultimate Exodus (i.e. spiritual deliverance).

 5. The beasts and the whore of Babylon are defeated at Armageddon (Rev. 16:12-16), while Satan is defeated along with Gog and Magog at the very end (cf. Rev. 20:7-10).
-The Second Coming of Christ in Rev. 19 is an extension and fulfillment of the seventh seal and the seventh trumpet and the seventh bowl judgments.
+The temporal judgment coming of Christ in Rev. 19 is an extension and fulfillment of the seventh seal and the seventh trumpet and the seventh bowl judgments.
 This is God's answer to the martyrs' question of Rev. 6:9-11.
+Apostate Judaism will be totally destroyed and the old covenant of Moses will be replaced with the New Covenant of the Lamb.

 6. The difficulties in interpreting these battles are: